 1. Unifying Management Platform for All

-Unlike WhatsApp web for business, API allows you to associate multiple numbers with your official account and manage all of them (and the conversations associated with them) under one roof.
+Unlike WhatsApp Business web, API allows you to associate multiple numbers with your official account and manage all of them (and the conversations associated with them) under one roof.

 You can easily check on any of the numbers associated with your account as well as review all of the conversations - even the ongoing ones.